Anas1005/scaling-nodejs/README.md

   - A group of EC2 machines that a load balancer can send requests to.

 - **Launch Template**:
-  - A template that can be used to create a saved instance config that can be resued, shared and lauched at a later time.
+  - A template that can be used to create a saved instance config that can be reused, shared, and launched at a later time.
-  - It is different from AMI as it has the
+  - It is different from AMI as it has the following:
-   AMI .
+    - AMI
-   security groups (about incoming requests), key pair (access to machine), starter code - The scipt that runs when the new instance finally starts.
+    - Security groups (about incoming requests)
+    - Key pair (access to machine)
+    - Starter code: The script that runs when the new instance finally starts.

-# Horizontal Scaling with Auto Scaling Groups (ASG) in AWS
+## Horizontal Scaling with Auto Scaling Groups (ASG) in AWS

-## Steps to Configure Horizontal Scaling Using ASG in AWS
+### Steps to Configure Horizontal Scaling Using ASG in AWS

 1. **Create an EC2 Instance**
    - **Clone the Repository**: Start by cloning your Node.js application repository to the instance.